“… but it’s not sustainable.”

 5. Embrace minimalism.

 On the note of minimum effective dose, the overall concept of minimalism is easily one of the top reasons we are able to sustain an autoimmune-friendly lifestyle.
 About 5 years ago, we went through a massive de-cluttering phase because the process of maintaining and buying “stuff” was keeping us from actually enjoying our life.

 In fact, many times when I start to feel overwhelmed by life in general, I turn to de-cluttering and simplifying as a way to clear my head and forge a path forward.
 This includes things like getting rid of toys and clothes we don’t use, meal planning, simplifying our budget, organizing documents, and establishing various systems and routines to keep daily life as simple as possible.

 This is a continuous process, as there is always more stuff coming into the house and more things added to our to-do list, especially as our children grow and start new activities.
-But… the goal isn’t to treat this as another “chore”, instead, think of it as a tool to be more efficient, but only use it occasionally so not to overburden yourself.
+But, the goal is to use minimalism simply as a tool to keep things simplified and manageable.

-This is one of my favorite tips because it’s saved us sooo many times.
-I call it “take a pulse.”
-What I mean is that if you are feeling like things are not quite right, maybe on the verge of getting out of control – perhaps your schedule is really filling up, or you’ve fallen away from some of the things you know are crucial to your health, or your kids’ behavior is just absolutely insane… STOP, and take a pulse of your current life situation.
+If you are feeling like things are not quite right, maybe on the verge of getting out of control – perhaps your schedule is really filling up, or you’ve fallen away from some of the things you know are crucial to your health, or your kids’ behavior is just absolutely insane… STOP, breathe, and give yourself a moment to evaluate where you’re at.

 If it feels like your head is just barely above water, use this as a sign to reel it back in immediately before things get worse.
 Maybe that means cancelling commitments, spending more time at home, taking a vacation day, or re-evaluating your financial situation.